Article written by Elisa - Travel Writer & Local in France

 After exploring Troyes, drive west to Provins, where you will spend one night.
 For your stay in Provins, book at Demeure des Vieux Bains, a stunning historical property with comfortable rooms and beautiful gardens to relax at the end of the day.

 Provins’ top attraction is its underground city (Les Souterrains de Provins), a vast network of underground tunnels and passages from the 13th century that connected the houses of medieval Provins.
-Today, it is possible to visit part of these tunnels on a guided tour.
+Today, it is possible to visit part of these tunnels on a guided tour, but you must book in advance.

-Visit the town and enjoy a stroll around the ramparts before driving back to Paris.
+Visit the town and stroll around the ramparts before driving back to Paris.

 So, what are you waiting for?
-Book this trip Paris to Champagne by car today!
+Book this itinerary from Paris to Champagne by car today!